 \subsection{Experiment Setup}

-\textit{CCWM} can be combined with any existing value-based or policy-based RL algorithms.
-We implement \textit{CCWM} with a simple actor-critic controller with generalised advantage estimation based on standard model-based RL framework using model-based rollouts\footnote{Note that for the maximally fair comparison with our main baseline, Dreamer~\citep{Hafner2020DreamTC}, we utilise the same policy agent as Dreamer in order to fully demonstrate the utility of ``learning via retracing" .}~\citep{sutton2018reinforcement, Konda1999ActorCriticA, schulman2015high}.
+\textit{CCWM} can be combined with any value-based or policy-based RL algorithms.
+We implement \textit{CCWM} with a simple actor-critic RL agent with generalised advantage estimation based on standard model-based RL framework using model-based rollouts\footnote{Note that for the maximally fair comparison with our main baseline, Dreamer~\citep{Hafner2020DreamTC}, we utilise the same policy agent as Dreamer in order to fully demonstrate the utility of ``learning via retracing" .}~\citep{sutton2018reinforcement, Konda1999ActorCriticA, schulman2015high}.
+We base our experimental studies on the challenging visual-based continuous control benchmarks for which we choose $8$ tasks from the DeepMind Control Suite (\cite{Tassa2018DeepMindCS}; Figure.~\ref{fig: dmc_demo}).
 The details of training and the architecture can be found in Appendix~\ref{sec: details}.

-Our experimental studies are based on challenging visual-based continuous control benchmarks for which we choose $8$ tasks from the DeepMind Control Suite (\cite{Tassa2018DeepMindCS}; Figure.~\ref{fig: dmc_demo}).

-\textbf{Baselines}: We implement Dreamer\footnote{We use the open source implementation: \url{https://github.com/danijar/dreamer}.} as our main model-based baseline~\citep{Hafner2020DreamTC}, which represents the current state-of-the-art world-model-type model-based RL agent on visual-based continuous control tasks.
+\textbf{Baselines}: We implement Dreamer as our main model-based baseline~\citep{Hafner2020DreamTC}, which represents the current state-of-the-art world-model-type model-based RL agent on visual-based continuous control tasks.
 We also compare with the following model-free baselines: SAC~\cite{Haarnoja2018SoftAO}, D4PG~\cite{BarthMaron2018DistributedDD}, A3C~\cite{Mnih2016AsynchronousMF}.
 We implement the SAC agent given the state inputs and directly report the asymptotic performance of the D4PG and A3C algorithms from~\citet{Tassa2018DeepMindCS}.
 We report the asymptotic scores for the model-free algorithms due to the large gap in sample efficiency comparing to the model-based methods.